fkie-cad/friTap/README.md

 # friTap
 ![version](https://img.shields.io/badge/version-1.2.6.0-blue) [![PyPI version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=py&r=r&ts=1683906897&type=6e&v=1.2.6.0&x2=0)](https://badge.fury.io/py/friTap)

+friTap is a powerful tool designed to assist researchers in analyzing network traffic encapsulated in SSL/TLS.
+With its ability to automate key extraction, friTap is especially valuable when dealing with malware analysis or investigating privacy issues in applications.
+By simplifying the process of decrypting and inspecting encrypted traffic, friTap empowers researchers to uncover critical insights with ease.

+Key features include seamless support for automated SSL/TLS key extraction, making it an ideal choice for scenarios requiring rapid and accurate traffic analysis.
+Whether you’re dissecting malicious network behavior or assessing data privacy compliance, friTap streamlines your workflow.

-The goal of this project is to help researchers to analyze traffic encapsulated in SSL or TLS.
-For details have a view into the [OSDFCon webinar slides](assets/friTapOSDFConwebinar.pdf) or in [this blog post](https://lolcads.github.io/posts/2022/08/fritap/).
+For more details, explore the [OSDFCon webinar slides](assets/friTapOSDFConwebinar.pdf) or check out our [blog post](https://lolcads.github.io/posts/2022/08/fritap/).

 This project was inspired by [SSL_Logger](https://github.com/google/ssl_logger ) and currently supports all major operating systems (Linux, Windows, Android).
 More platforms and libraries will be added in future releases.